 The initial version had provision for a single lens (interchangeable).
 In March, 1956, the second version was introduced, this having a three-lens turret (and formally called the Ciné-Kodak K-100 Turret camera, or sometimes the Ciné-Kodak K-100T).

-In figure 12 we see a typical turret version (this from our collection).
-(It is only equipped with two lenses.)
+In Figure 17 we see a typical turret version.
+(This one is only equipped with two lenses.)

-Figure 12.
+Figure 17.
 Kodak Ciné-Kodak K-100 Turret camera